[HISTORY: Adopted by the County Council of the County of Delaware as indicated in article histories. Amendments noted where applicable.]

 B.

-In exercising his powers and duties under this section, the Director of Public Works of the County of Delaware shall rely upon his own professional expertise and shall obtain the advice and recommendations of such consulting engineers, if any, as he shall deem appropriate; he shall file a written statement with the County Clerk of the County of Delaware setting forth any new or modified gross weight limits; and he shall cause such new or modified gross weight limits to be posted as set forth in § 224-5 of this article.
+In exercising his powers and duties under this section, the Director of Public Works of the County of Delaware or designee appointed by County Council shall rely upon his own professional expertise and shall obtain the advice and recommendations of such consulting engineers, if any, as he shall deem appropriate.
+He shall file a written statement with the County Clerk of the County of Delaware setting forth any new or modified gross weight limits to be posted as set forth in this section of this article.

-In the event that § 224-6 of this article shall be found by any court of competent jurisdiction to constitute a delegation of power and authority by the County Council of the County of Delaware which is in excess of that authorized by the Pennsylvania Vehicle Code or other applicable provisions of state law or of the Delaware County Home Rule Charter, the remainder of this article shall not be held to be invalid and the said § 224-6 shall be considered to be severable, it being expressly declared that the County Council of the County of Delaware would have adopted the remaining provisions of this article notwithstanding any possible invalidity of § 224-6 hereof.
+In the event that § 224-6 of this article shall be found by any court of competent jurisdiction to constitute a delegation of power and authority by the County Council of the County of Delaware which is in excess if that authorized by the Pennsylvania Vehicle Code or other applicable provisions of state law or of the Delaware County Home Rule Charter, the remainder of this article shall not be held to be invalid, and the said § 224-6 shall be considered to be severable, it being expressly declared that the County Council of Delaware would have adopted the remaining provisions of this article notwithstanding any possible invalidity of § 224-6 hereof.

 [Adopted 2-19-2020 by Ord.
 No. 2020-1]